-5. INCOME TAX EXPENSE (CONTINUED)
+4. INCOME TAX EXPENSE (CONTINUED)

-The Group incurred Macau tax losses of approximately HK\$2.50 billion, HK\$2.46 billion and HK\$964.6 million during the tax years ended 31 December 2017, 2016 and 2015, respectively.
-These tax losses will expire in 2020, 2019, and 2018, respectively.
-As at 31 December 2017, the Group's deferred tax assets relating to the pre-opening costs and other, University of Macau Development Foundation contribution, share-based payment plan, executive compensation, fixed assets and tax loss carryforwards and others amounting to HK\$1.06 billion (2016: HK\$769.3 million) were not recognized as the Group determined it was not probable that future taxable profits will be available against which the deferred tax assets could be utilized.
+The Group incurred Macau tax losses of approximately HK\$2.68 billion, HK\$2.44 billion and HK\$2.46 billion during the tax years ended 31 December 2018, 2017 and 2016, respectively.
+These tax losses will expire in 2021, 2020, and 2019, respectively.
+As at 31 December 2018, the Group's deferred tax assets relating to the pre-opening costs and other, University of Macau Development Foundation contribution, share-based payment plan, executive compensation, fixed assets and tax loss carryforwards and others amounting to HK\$1.31 billion (2017: HK\$1.06 billion) were not recognized as the Group determined it was not probable that future taxable profits will be available against which the deferred tax assets could be utilized.

 On 15 October 2015, WRM received a 5-year exemption from Macau's 12% Complementary Tax on casino gaming profits (the "Tax Holiday") effective through 31 December 2020.
-Accordingly, the Group was exempted from the payment of approximately HK\$491.3 million in such tax for the year ended 31 December 2017 (2016: HK\$211.1 million).
-The Group's non-gaming profits remain subject to the Macau Complementary Tax and its casino winnings remain subject to the Macau gaming tax and other levies in accordance with its Concession Agreement.
+Accordingly, the Group was exempted from the payment of approximately HK\$757.1 million in such tax for the year ended 31 December 2018 (2017: HK\$491.3 million).
+The Group's non-gaming profits remain subject to the Macau Complementary Tax and its casino winnings remain subject to the Macau special gaming tax and other levies in accordance with its Concession Agreement.

-In August 2016, WRM renewed the WRM Shareholder Dividend Tax Agreement with the Macau government that provided for annual payments of MOP12.8 million (approximately HK\$12.4 million) to the Macau government in lieu of Complementary Tax on dividend distributions to its shareholders from gaming profits for each of the years 2016 through 2020.
+In August 2016, WRM renewed the WRM Shareholder Dividend Tax Agreement with the Macau Special Administration Region that provided for annual payments of MOP12.8 million (approximately HK\$12.4 million) to the Macau Special Administration Region in lieu of Complementary Tax on dividend distributions to its shareholders from gaming profits for each of the years 2016 through 2020.

 The Group is exempted from income tax in the Isle of Man and the Cayman Islands.
 The Group's subsidiaries file income tax returns in Macau and various foreign jurisdictions as required by law.
 The Group's income tax returns are subject to examination by tax authorities in the locations where it operates.
-The Group's 2013 to 2016 Macau Complementary Tax returns remain subject to examination by the Financial Services Bureau of the Macau government (the "Financial Services Bureau").
-In April 2016, the Financial Services Bureau examined the 2011 and 2012 Macau Complementary Tax returns of Palo.
-In June 2016, the Financial Services Bureau issued its final tax assessments for Palo for the years 2011 and 2012 and the examination or resulted in no change to the tax returns.
-In March 2017 and July 2017, the Financial Services Bureau complementary Tax returns.
-In February 2018, the Financial Services Bureau issued its final tax assessments for Palo for the years 2013 and 2014 Macau Complementary Tax returns.
-In February 2018, the Financial Services Bureau issued its final tax assessments for Palo for the years 2013 and 2014 Macau Complementary Tax returns.
+The Group's 2014 to 2017 Macau Complementary Tax returns remain subject to examination by the Financial Services Bureau of the Macau Special Administration Region (the "Financial Services Bureau").
+In March 2017 and July 2017, the Financial Services Bureau commenced examination of the WRM and Palo's 2013 and 2014 Macau Complementary tax returns.
 In February 2018, the Financial Services Bureau issued its final tax assessments for Palo for the years 2013 and 2014 and the examination resulted in no change to the tax returns.
-Since the examinations for WRM is in its initial stages, the Group is unable to determine if it will conclude within the next 12 months.
-The Group believes that its liability for uncertain tax positions is adequate with respect to these years.
+In July 2018, the Financial Services Bureau issued final tax assessments for WRM for the years 2013 and 2014, while no additional tax was due, adjustments were made to WRM's tax loss carryforwards.

-5. INCOME TAX EXPENSE (CONTINUED)
+4. INCOME TAX EXPENSE (CONTINUED)